davidfstr/Crystal-Web-Archiver/README.md

 ### main

 * Linux: Fix dialog that appears on app launch to be sized correctly.
+* Linux: Fix View button to open browser even if Crystal run from read-only volume.

 ### v1.5.0b (April 2, 2023)